Become a member of JohnsInvestmentChronicle HERE

 Before investing I always look at a chart of the stock price.
-It can help with timing my entry and exit from a stock as well as stopping me from buying into a stock that is clearly in a down trend and from holding on too long when a holding starts to fall!
+It can help with timing my entry and exit from a position as well as stopping me from buying into a stock that is clearly in a downtrend and from holding on too long when a holding starts to fall!

-The following is my standard chart layout which I have set up on ShareScope.
+The following is my standard chart layout which I set up on ShareScope.

 I use weekly OHLC Bars, (Open, High, Low, Close) for the share price.
-It shows the opening price, the range during the week and the closing price.
-The candles are shaded blue for up weeks and red for down.
+It shows the opening price, the range during the day and the closing price.
+The bars are shaded blue for up days and red for down.

 The letters along the bottom are â€śRâ€ť for results, â€śXâ€ť for ex-dividend and â€śDâ€ť for dividend pay date.